barryclark/jekyll-now/pages/datayana_sutras/Sutra-on-Original-Buddhism.md

 "And what have I declared?
 'This is suffering' -- I have declared.
 'This is the origin of suffering' -- I have declared.
 'This is the cessation of suffering' -- I have declared.
 'This is the path leading to the cessation of suffering' -- I have declared.

 "Why have I declared that?
 Because it is beneficial, it belongs to the fundamentals of the holy life, it leads to disenchantment, to dispassion, to cessation, to peace, to direct knowledge, to enlightenment, to Nibbana.
-That is why I have declared it."
+That is why I have declared it.

 "Therefore, Scott, remember what I have left undeclared as undeclared, and remember what I have declared as declared.